 Phasing), Phase Rotation, and Phase Imbalance.
 If any of these conditions occur, the three phase relays can be wired into the control circuit to disconnect the motor from the line voltage via a starter or contactor or turn on an alarm.
 Some units are plug-in, some surface mounted, and some are din rail mounted.

 All of the products in this section are typically associated with pumping applications.
 The CAB can be used to alternate the operation of two pumps to maintain seals and allow for similar running times.
-The LLF/D/A is a liquid level control which will accept either float switch or probe inputs.
-It is typically used to signal the start of a pumping operation for filling (F), draining (D), low and high alarm (A) or dual seal failure (O).
+The LL series products are liquid level controls which will accept either float switch or probe inputs.
+They are typically used to signal the start of a pumping operation for filling (F), draining (D), low and high alarm (A) or dual seal failure (O).
 The ISR and ISL are relays that provide very low power to switches or probes in a hazardous area to avoid sparks.
 They have been tested by UL for hazardous locations.

 R-K manufactures two types of speed switches.
 The CLR uses a proximity switch input and compares the signal to a frequency level.
 This technique can determine a slow down or stopped condition.
 The LVM, ZVR, and ZVM monitor the voltage feedback from the motor while it is coasting to a stopped condition.
 As the motor spins down it acts like a poor generator, but generates enough signal for the LVM, ZVR, and ZVM.
 When the motor comes to a stopped or very near stopped condition, a relay output is operated.